 Proxy servers are used for both legal and illegal purposes.
 In the enterprise, a proxy server is used to facilitate security, administrative control or caching services, among other purposes.
 In a personal computing context, proxy servers are used to enable user privacy and anonymous surfing.
 Proxy servers can also be used for the opposite purpose: To monitor traffic and undermine user privacy.

 To the user, the proxy server is invisible; all Internet requests and returned responses appear to be directly with the addressed Internet server.
 (The proxy is not actually invisible; its IP address has to be specified as a configuration option to the browser or other protocol program.)

-See an introductory video explaining proxy servers (definition continues below):
+Watch an introductory video that explains proxy servers (definition continues below):

 Users can access web proxies online or configure web browsers to constantly use a proxy server.
 Browser settings include automatically detected and manual options for HTTP, SSL, FTP, and SOCKS proxies.
 Proxy servers may serve many users or just one per server.
 These options are called shared and dedicated proxies, respectively.
 There are a number of reasons for proxies and thus a number of types of proxy servers, often in overlapping categories.

 Forward proxies send the requests of a client onward to a web server.
 Users access forward proxies by directly surfing to a web proxy address or by configuring their Internet settings.
 Forward proxies allow circumvention of firewalls and increase the privacy and security for a user but may sometimes be used to download illegal materials such as copyrighted materials or child pornography.

 Reverse proxies transparently handle all requests for resources on destination servers without requiring any action on the part of the requester.